-Residency requirements can be detrimental both to the careers of dedicated public servants and to the communities they serve.
+Strict residency requirements can be detrimental both to the careers of dedicated public servants and to the communities they serve.
 Sometimes, to avoid violating a residency requirement, an employee must leave his or her position in order to relocate to the next town, thereby taking a step down on his or her career ladder and depriving a community of a fine public servant.
 This was illustrated in testimony before the Senate committee with the real-life example of a veteran police lieutenant who accepted a lower rank and reduced salary from another police department simply because he wanted to place his family in a safer, suburban school district.
 The police officer's career was sidetracked and the city in which he had been a lieutenant lost the benefit of an experienced, high-ranking official.
+Under the bill, a person in a similar situation may continue his or her career and live in a nearby community.

 Some residency requirements have served to put up barriers to affirmative action and reduce the pool of qualified applicants.
 Women and minorities may actually find it difficult, if not impossible, to accept positions or promotions because they cannot find new housing or for other reasons may not be able to move their families.
+The bill will ease these burdens.